Solid-Mechanics/Install-ABAQUS-on-Ubuntu/README.md

     and follow the graphical installation using defaults settings.

-- Exit the csh shell
+- Exit the csh shell.

   ```
 exit